 For your first introduction, bring an abundant supply of business cards, which are exchanged frequently in China.
 Have one specially made with Chinese on one side and English on the other.
 When bestowing yours, present the card in both hands and have the Chinese characters facing up and toward the recipient so they can read it.

 When they present their own card, grasp it with two hands, inspect it with interest and then carefully place it into a wallet or cardholder.
-Don’t just stuff it in your pocket or treat it like it’s a piece of paper you’re going to throw away.
+Don’t just stuff in your pocket or treat it like it’s a piece of paper you’re going to throw away.

 Score brownie points with your Chinese partners by bringing them a gift, something special from your home country that cannot be found there.